-Also in 1853, the Bascombe Lodge No. 90 of the Ancient Freemasons developed a plan to construct a school for women within the same community.
-As a result, Cokesbury College, pictured here, was built in 1854 as the Masonic Female Collegiate Institute, a school for women that was considered fairly progressive during its time.
-The Masonic Female College worked closely with the Cokesbury Conference School.
+In 1853, the Bascombe Lodge No. 90 of the Ancient Freemasons developed a plan to construct a college entirely for women – a progressive idea during its time!
+As a result, Cokesbury College – which today stands as the symbol of the Cokesbury community – was built in 1854.
+Then called the Masonic Female Collegiate Institute, it partnered closely with the Cokesbury Conference School.

-According to the Cokesbury Historical and Recreational Commission, the school was completed, “and on June 27, 1854, ceremonies for the laying of the cornerstone were held.
+According to the Cokesbury Historical and Recreational Commission, on June 27, 1854, “ceremonies for the laying of the cornerstone were held.
 It was a big event, and people came from miles around.
 Special trains were run from Abbeville and Newberry to Cokesbury Junction.
 It was reported that over 2,000 people attended the ceremony at Cokesbury, which included many dignitaries.

-Long-term financial struggles led to the school’s demise, particularly during the Civil War, and by 1876, the Masonic Female Collegiate Institute had transformed into the Cokesbury Conference Institute after the South Carolina Conference exchanged properties with the Masonic Women’s College.
-It operated until 1911 and was sold to the city of Greenwood in 1918.
+Long-term financial struggles led to the school’s eventual demise, particularly during the Civil War, and by 1876, the Masonic Female Collegiate Institute had transformed into the Cokesbury Conference Institute after the South Carolina Conference exchanged properties with the Masonic Women’s College.
+The institute operated until 1911 and was sold to the City of Greenwood in 1918.
 From 1918 until 1954 the building was used as a public school; the Methodist Conference resumed ownership later that year.

 Old Cokesbury Settlement

 Cokesbury was a planned community and included several business, including the general store pictured here.
 As was common during the time, this store also housed a small post office.
 Built in 1850, the building is now used for storage.
 There was also a church, called Mount Ariel Presbyterian Church (see below).
 The historic postcard below shows many of the landmarks that occupied Old Cokesbury.

 Mount Ariel Chapel